Tidy Up Your Practice Using Classic Buddhist Wisdom

 Tidy up the quality of your own practice

 Rely on your own wisdom mind and practice - Rely on the insights of your own practice and knowing the taste of liberation.

 Senior Dharma Teacher

-Larry has a PhD in Religious Studies with a Buddhism emphasis.
-His work focused on the intersection of mindfulness and neuroscience.
+One of Zen Master Thich Nhat Hanh’s most senior, non-monastic Dharma Teachers, Larry has a PhD in Religious Studies with a Buddhism emphasis.
+His dissertation focused on the intersection of mindfulness and neuroscience.

-His teaching, called, “Deep Buddhism,” is interdisciplinary, integrating Buddhism with neuroscience, trauma/resiliency work, indigenous wisdom and social imagination.
+His teaching style, which he calls, “Deep Buddhism,” is interdisciplinary, integrating Buddhism with neuroscience, trauma/resiliency work, indigenous wisdom and social imagination.
 His aim is to energize the Bodhisattva ideal through an embodied Buddhist practice that supports the healing and transformation of societal karma at the deepest levels of body and mind.

-Larry is a knowledgeable, charismatic and inspirational teacher, offering insights with personal stories and resounding clarity that express his dharma name, “True Great Sound.”
+Larry is a knowledgeable, charismatic and inspirational teacher, expressing his insights with personal stories and resounding clarity, expressing his dharma name, “True Great Sound."